-For firms under $15 million in annual revenue, the options to sell are not optimized to net the owners maximum value.
-Financial buyers such as private equity firms are typically not interested in companies in this size range.
+For many firms, the options to sell are not optimized to net the owners maximum value.
+Financial buyers such as private equity firms are typically not interested in small and many smaller mid-sized companies.
 In many cases, owners are left to rely on ‘word of mouth’ to find a buyer—an approach that neither maximizes exposure to a large enough pool of potential buyers necessary to command the highest possible price nor preserves confidentiality.
 Where investment bankers and M&A brokers will work with a firm at all, their fees for firms of this size are extraordinarily high, starting at $250,000 plus a $10,000 per month retainer.

 The obstacles confronting sellers creates the corollary problem for buyers: no access to a ready pool of companies for sale.
 TechServe Alliance Services Corp. has created a better way . . .

 Drawing upon the vast TechServe Alliance network, we have access to a large group of prospective buyers: other staffing firms.
 By expanding the pool of potential buyers to include firms that may not have previously contemplated an acquisition and dramatically reducing the sell-side advisory fees to only $5,000 — a fraction of the cost typically paid by sellers to M&A brokers, we can help smaller firms maximize their net proceeds on sale.

 To help guide owners through the process, we have assembled a team of IT & Engineering Staffing industry veterans with transactional experience and deep knowledge of how to position a firm to achieve maximum value on sale.
 Additionally, using the collective buying power of the program, we have arranged for discounted rates for legal services with Becker LLC, a law firm with significant M&A experience in the staffing industry.
 For sellers, legal costs are a set fixed fee based on deal size.

 Learn About the Designated M&A Marketplace Law Firm